Denkmal für den unbekannten Wehrmachtsdeserteur

 Practical Information

-When visiting the Denkmal für den unbekannten Wehrmachtsdeserteur, consider bringing the following items to ensure a comfortable experience:
+When planning your visit to the Denkmal für den unbekannten Wehrmachtsdeserteur, keep the following practical considerations in mind:

 Frequently Asked Questions